ptTrR/arm-image-builder-wiki/Docker.md

 ```
 ## Change the image tag to your needs.

-**:latest is for cross compiling on your amd64 and arm64
+**:latest ; :debian are for cross compiling on your amd64 and arm64
 :native is for native compiling on arm64**

 ## Pulling and start the container